-What is Intraperitoneal Chemotherapy?
+What Is Intraperitoneal Chemotherapy?

 Ovarian cancer may spread to the peritoneal (abdominal) cavity and the organs contained within it.
 This can cause symptoms like fluid buildup in the abdominal cavity (also known as ascites), bowel obstructions, decreased quality of life, and shortened survival.

-Chemotherapy is used in the treatment of ovarian cancer.
+Chemotherapy can be used in the treatment of ovarian cancer.
 However, typical intravenous (IV) chemotherapy may not be completely effective if the cancer has spread into the peritoneal cavity.
 This is because intravenous chemotherapy does not concentrate well in the peritoneal cavity.
 Intraperitoneal (IP) chemotherapy may be an option to help treat ovarian cancer that has spread to the peritoneal cavity.1

 How does intraperitoneal chemotherapy work?